-- 1. Write the contrapositive of the statement. - 2.
-Write the converse of the statement. - 3.
+1. Write the contrapositive of the statement.

+- 2. Write the converse of the statement. - 3.
 Write the negation of the statement. - 4.
 Is the original statement true or false?
 Prove your answer. - 5.
 Is the contrapositive of the original statement true or false?
 Prove your answer. - 6.
 Is the converse of the original statement true or false?
+Prove your answer. - 7.
+Is the negation of the original statement true or false?
 Prove your answer.

-7. Is the negation of the original statement true or false?
-Prove your answer.

-Exercise 5.
-(Direct Proof)

-- 1. Prove that if n is an even integer, then n^2 is also an even integer. - 2.
-Prove that for all integers a and b, if a + b is even, then both a and b are even.
+Exercice 1.5.
+(Direct Proof) Prove that if n is an even integer, then n^2 is also an even integer.

-Exercise 6.
-(Proof by Contradiction)

-Prove that $\sqrt{2}$ is irrational.
+Exercice 1.6.
+(Proof by Contradiction) Prove that $\sqrt{2}$ is irrational.

-Exercise 7.
+Exercice 1.7.
 (Proof by Contrapositive)